estherhelga/popgen/gwas_project_v3/main_workflow.md

       --out merged_data_core_cohort_hhcleaned

 *Outcome*

+*1306452 variants and 1449 people pass filters and QC.*

 A new PLINK binary fileset: merged_data_core_cohort_hhcleaned.bed/bim/fam.
 This dataset will have the same number of individuals and SNPs as the input (merged_data_core_cohort).

 The merged_data_core_cohort_hhcleaned.log file will indicate if any heterozygous haploid genotypes were found and set to missing.
 (You would have seen warnings about this in the log of the initial merge that created allchips_qc1_merged if they were present across the full set of 1880 individuals.
-This step now specifically cleans them within your defined core cohort of 1696 individuals).
+This step now specifically cleans them within your defined core cohort of 1449 individuals).
 This merged_data_core_cohort_hhcleaned fileset is now ready for sex inference.

 # Sex Inference (Sex Check)